antoniogarrote/rdfstore-js/README.md

     new rdfstore.Store({persistent:true, name:'myappstore', overwrite:true}, function(store){
       // Passing overwrite:true to the options will make the store to drop all previous data.
       // Several stores can be used, providing different names for the stores }

+###Persistent store creation (Node.js)

+The Node.js version of the library uses [MongoDB](http://www.mongodb.org/) as the persistent backend and [Node.js MongoDB driver](https://github.com/christkv/node-mongodb-native) to establish a connection between the store engine and the backend.
+The options 'persistent' and 'engine' with value 'mongodb' must be passed as parameters.
+The 'overwrite' parameter can also be used to clean the data stored in the persistent storage.
+Configuration of the MongoDB instance to be used can be passed using the parameters 'mongoDomain' and 'mongoPort'.
+Finally the parameter 'mongoOptions' can be used to pass configuration options to the Node.js MongoDB driver (check the driver documentation for more information).

+    new rdfstore.Store({persistent:true,
+                        engine:'mongodb',
+                        name:'myappstore', // quads in MongoDB will be stored in a DB named myappstore overwrite:true,    // delete all the data already present in the MongoDB server mongoDomain:'dbserver' // location of the MongoDB instance, localhost by default mongoPort:27017 // port where the MongoDB server is running, 27017 by default }, function(store){
+          ...
+    }

 ###Query execution